 12.3 The Client agrees that it is solely responsible for the payment of any fees due to a Third Party for use of a Third Party Channel.

 12.4 The Client may at any time request that Readers be granted access to Content through another authorised Third Party Channel provided that such change does not exceed the number of Readers permitted in the Term Sheet.
-Upon receipt of such notice, FT shall facilitate such access through the Third Party Channel as soon as reasonably practicable and shall provide the Client with an amendment for approval, reflecting the change.
+Upon receipt of such notice, FT shall facilitate such access through the Third Party Channel as soon as reasonably practicable and shall provide the Client with a revised Term Sheet for signature reflecting such amendment.

 12.5 If FT ceases to permanently provide Content to a Third Party Channel for any reason, then FT shall notify the Client and permit the Client to: (a) exercise its right to transfer Readers as set out in clause 12.4; or (b) if the Client is unable to exercise that right within 30 days of FT notifying the Client, terminate this Agreement on written notice to FT, such notice to take effect on the date that the Client is no longer able to access Content through the applicable Third Party Channel.
 FT shall provide the Client with a pro rata refund of any Fees paid in advance that relate to the unexpired period of this Agreement.
 This clause 12.5 sets out the Client’s sole and exclusive remedies for FT ceasing to provide Content through a specific Third Party Channel.